ryanfox/video-to-sqlite/README.md

 Using the library programatically allows extra columns to be added to the database via a callback.
 Specify the `callback` argument to `cli.main()`.

 The function will be called once per frame in the video.
-It should accept a numpy ndarray as the single argument, and return a dict.
+It should accept a numpy ndarray of the frame in question, and a dict containing metadata for the frame.
+The callback should return a dict.
 The dict's keys will be added as columns to the DB, and values will be the corresponding values for that row.

 An example:

 ```
 import video_to_sqlite

-def my_callback(frame):
+def my_callback(frame, metadata):
     has_a_cat_in_it = ai_cat_image_detector(frame)

+    if metadata['pict_type'] == 'I':  # is this frame a keyframe?
+        brightness = get_average_brightness(frame)

-    return {'cat': has_a_cat_in_it}
+    return {'cat': has_a_cat_in_it, 'brightness': brightness}

 video_to_sqlite.main('my_database.db', 'cool_video.mp4', 'cool_', my_callback)
 ```